ArieKnoester/password-manager-project/README.md

 # password-manager-project

-WIP.
+This is a work in progress, but is functional as described below.

+### Description
-A password management application created as part of a Python course.
+A basic password management application created as part of a Python course.
 The image, logo.png, was provided by the course.
 Credentials added by the user are stored in a local text file.
 Retrieval of credentials is not supported.
 Users must search the text file to find the credentials they are looking for.

-- A default Username/Email can be added by assigning it to the constant, DEFAULT_USERNAME.
+- A default Username/Email can be added by assigning it to the constant, DEFAULT_USERNAME, in app.py.
 - Clicking the 'Generate Password' button will also add the password to your clipboard via the Pyperclip module (https://pypi.org/project/pyperclip/)